Lansoweb/koa-router-version/README.md

 const app = new Koa();
 const router = new Router();

-// Adds the response header with the version used.
-Optional. router.use(api.middleware);

 // Defines a version 1.0.0 for todo list router.get('todo.list', '/todo', api.version({'1.0.0': list}));